 At the risk of offending my Brazilian readers, the corruption here, though more manifest and melodramatic, is lower-grade; it is not yet of the very best.
 The United States I grew up in has had its periods of greatness, of enormous productivity, generosity and promise.
 But then, it had over two centuries of rehearsing what we today call ‘democracy’ (a concept afflicted with ambiguity due to its customary confusion with ‘republic’…but let’s leave that for another time).
 Although it has risen to great heights, it has recently plunged to depths paradoxically known only to the fallen best.
 The corruption there is more subtle, more accomplished, more exquisitely camouflaged (and even more perfidiously financed).
 Its art is understated, but all the more sinister for that very reason.
 North American corruption is like professional ballet, and seems effortless; Brazilian corruption is like sweaty, adolescent break-dancing.

 So Brazilians can be oddly comforted by the fact that, despite appearances, things are not as bad as they can get, since the country has not yet been as good as it can get.
-Only when Brazil has hopefully one day become a great success of a country can it emulate the Americans, and try its hand at more Mephistophelian depravity.
+Only when Brazil has hopefully one day become a great success of a country can it emulate the Americans, and finally try its hand at more Mephistophelian depravity.